South Jordan Divorce Lawyer

 More About Divorce Mediation

 In Utah, all domestic civil actions require mediation before going to trial.
-A Divorce trial typically requires 1-2 days.
-With well over 10,000 divorces filed every year.
-The Court system would be very congested if every single case went to trial.
+A Divorce trial typically takes 1-2 days.
+With well over 10,000 divorces filed every year, the court system would be very congested if every single case went to trial.

-To resolve this problem, the Utah Legislature requires that all parties attend mediation.
-Mediation provides parties with the opportunity to resolve their case relatively quickly.
+The Utah Legislature requires all parties to attend mediation to resolve this problem.
+Mediation allows parties to resolve their cases relatively quickly.

 A mediator acts as a bridge of communication between the parties.
 Some things to expect with mediation: